 I thought it would be the perfect ending to my book.
-I was confident I would see a blackbird because I already saw a few while I stood in this same spot writing the chapter about my grandfather’s death.
+I was confident I would see a blackbird because I already saw a couple standing in this same spot writing the chapter about my grandfather’s death.

 I knew I would see one, but asked God to bring the blackbird in a way that would confirm without a doubt my belief in his presence.

 Immediately after typing the words I have faith he will show, it happened.
 It was quicker than I anticipated but out of nowhere a blackbird blasted from the heavens and descended on the railing.
 It was the exact dramatic scene I had in my mind when I pictured his arrival.